ugbodagadave/Travel-Agent/README.md

     - **Telegram**: Create a new bot by talking to the `@BotFather` on Telegram.
 It will give you a `Bot Token`.
     - **IO Intelligence**: Create an account on the IO Intelligence platform and generate an API key.
     - **Amadeus**: Register for a Self-Service account on the Amadeus for Developers portal to get your `Client ID` and `Client Secret`.
+    - **Circle**: Sign up for a Circle developer account and get your API key from the dashboard.
     - **Stripe**: Sign up for a Stripe account and find your `Publishable Key`, `Secret Key`, and `Webhook Secret` in the Developers dashboard.
     - **Redis**: For local development, you need to run a Redis server.
 On Render, the `REDIS_URL` is automatically provided to the service.